Asaf Jahi dynasty: Asaf Jah IV

 Mir Farkhunda Ali Khan Siddiqi Nusir-ud-Dawlah was born in Bidar on 25 April 1794.
 He was the eldest son of Sikander Jah and after his father's death, he succeeded him on 23 May 1829.
-During the reign of his father, several of British officers were employed in several civil services.
-Hence on ascending the throne in 1829 one of the first acts of his highness was to request the Governor-general, Lord William Bentick to the European officers.

 Asaf Jah V

-Mir Tahniath Ali Khan Siddiqi Afzal-ud-daula was born on 11 October 1827.
+Mir Tahniath Ali Khan Siddiqi Afzal-ud-daula was born in Kuruduwadi on 11 October 1827.
 He was the eldest son of Nawab Nasir-ud-daula.
 He ascended the throne on 18 May 1857 and Indian mutiny was started on 17 July 1857 Rohillas attacked the residency but Sir Salar Jung put down the attack with a firm hand.
 Similarly, trouble started in Solapur but the Maharaja of Solapur was unable to control it.

 Asaf Jah VI

-Mir Mahboob Ali Khan was born on 17 August 1866.
+Mir Mahboob Ali Khan was born in Tandur on 17 August 1866.
 He was the only son of Nawab Afzal-ud-Daula Asaf Jah V. When his father died he was two years and seven months old.
 He was installed as the Munsab by Sir Salar Jung I, Nawab Rasheeduddin Khan, Shams ul Ummra and the residents, there functioned as the Reyab.
-Shar-ul-Ummul died on 12 December 1881 and Salar Jung become the sole regent.
-He was remembered as administrator and regent till his death.
+Shar-ul-Ummul died on 12 December 1881 and Salar Jung became the sole regent.
+He was remembered as administrator and regent till his death. after the death of Sir Salar Jung I Sir Viqar-ul-Umra became the next Regent and guardian of Mahboob Ali Khan and served as Prime Minister of Hyderabad.

 He is popularly known for his efforts to abolish the practice of Sati and for having supernatural healing powers against Snakebite.

 Asaf Jah VII

+Asaf Jah VII was the last Nizam (ruler) of Hyderabad State.He signed the instrument of accession, joining India in 1948.

 Mir Osman Ali Khan was born in Hyderabad on 5 April 1886 at Purani Haveli.
 Since he was the heir-apparent, great attention was paid to his education, and eminent scholars were engaged to teach him English, Urdu, Persian.
 On 14 April 1906, he married Dulhan Pasha Begum, daughter of Nawab Jahangir Jung, at Eden Bagh, at the age of 21.

 He is credited for various reforms in education and development and remembered for being a truly secular King by giving yearly donations to various temples.
 He made large donations to educational institutions in India and abroad.
 He donated Rs 10 Lakh to the Banaras Hindu University and Rs 5 Lakh to the Aligarh Muslim University.

 He set up the Osmania University, Osmania General Hospital, Osmania Medical College, State Bank of Hyderabad, South India's first airport -the Begumpet Airport, Nizamia Observatory, Government Nizamia General Hospital, etc.